Hugos68/svelte-contextify/README.md

 	const session = getContext<Session>('session');
 </script>
+s
 <p>Welcome: {session.username}!</p>
 ```

-While this approach does work, it is flawed for 2 reasons:
+While this approach does work, it is flawed for two reasons:

-1. We need to keep track of the context key (`session`) in 2 different places.
+1. We need to keep track of the context key (`session`) in atleast two different places.
-2. We need to keep track of the `Session` type in 2 different places.
+2. We need to keep track of the `Session` type in atleast two different places.

 ## How svelte-contextify solves the problem